silverstripe/silverstripe-search-service/README.md

 [![Version](http://img.shields.io/packagist/v/silverstripe/silverstripe-search-service.svg?style=flat-square)](https://packagist.org/packages/silverstripe/silverstripe-search-service)
 [![License](http://img.shields.io/packagist/l/silverstripe/silverstripe-search-service.svg?style=flat-square)](LICENSE)

 This module for Silverstripe CMS provides a set of abstraction layers that integrate the CMS with a search-as-a-service provider, such as Elastic or Algolia.

-Out of the box, it supports indexing DataObjects with Elastic EnterpriseSearch, but can be extended to work with other sources of content and/or service providers.
+Note this module does not provide:

+* Specific service integrations.
+See [Available service integration modules](available-service-integration-modules.md).
-This module does not provide any frontend functionality such as UI or querying APIs.
+* Any frontend functionality such as UI or querying APIs.
 It only handles indexing.

 ## Installation